Addingham

-Addingham (formerly Haddincham c.
-972, Odingehem 1086) is a village and civil parish in the City of Bradford in West Yorkshire, England.
-It is situated near the A65, 6 mi south-east of Skipton, 3 mi west of Ilkley, 12 mi north-west of Bradford and around 20 mi north-west of Leeds.
-Historically part of the West Riding of Yorkshire, it is located in the valley of the River Wharfe and is only 1 mi from the Yorkshire Dales National Park.
-The name is thought to mean "homestead associated with a man called Adda", although in the Domesday Book, the village was referred to as "Ediham", which may have referred to Earl Edwin of Bolton Abbey.
-The 2001 census numbered Addingham's population at 3,599, increasing to 3,730 at the 2011 Census.
+Addingham is a village and civil parish in the City of Bradford district of West Yorkshire, England, situated in the valley of the River Wharfe in Lower Wharfedale.
+It lies near the A65, 6 mi south-east of Skipton, 3 mi west of Ilkley and 12 mi north-west of Bradford, and is within 1 mi of the Yorkshire Dales National Park.
+Historically part of the West Riding of Yorkshire, the parish recorded a population of 3,730 at the 2011 census, rising to 3,785 at the 2021 census.